Tamil Nadu All Govt Jobs

 • Current Affairs

-Unit III: Indian Economy – Current Economic Trends and Impact of Global Economy on India (100 marks)
+Unit III: Indian Economy: Current Trends and Global Impacts (100 marks)

 • Features of Indian Economy – National Income – Capital formation – NEP (New Economic Policy) – NITI Aayog (National Institution for Transforming India)